 - Weekly Retention is available for 180-day durations.

 Add to Custom Dashboard

-Cohort analysis reports can be pinned to any desired dashboard.
-Hence users don't have to enter all the steps & filters, and can see the analysis in one click on the custom dashboards.
-Click on Save to Dashboard button to save this cohort analysis in custom dashboards.
-Read in detail about custom dashboards and its feature here.
+Retention analysis reports can be pinned to any desired dashboard.
+You do not have to enter all the steps & filters and can see the analysis with one click on the custom dashboards.
+Click Save to Dashboard button to save the Retention analysis in custom dashboards.
+For more information, refer to Custom Dashboards.

 The column ‘Cohort’ shows the number of users who performed the first event on a specific day.
 The rows ‘Day 0’, ‘Day1’,...
 ‘Day n’, provide the percentage of users according to Unbounded Retention, N-Day Retention, and First Occurance as explained.